-- Be a public or private non-profit organization as defined by Section 501 (c)(3) of the IRS Code. - Be an establishment or shelter that serves meals to homeless persons.
+- Be a public or private non-profit organization as defined by Section 501 (c)(3) of the IRS Code.

+- Be an establishment or shelter that serves meals to homeless persons.
 The Department must certify to FNS that this is true.
-It is the responsibility of the CSM or designee to provide this certification to OFS by memorandum.
+It is the responsibility of the CSM or designee to provide this certification to DFA by memorandum.

 One on-site visit must be made by the CSM or designee to confirm that the facility does, in fact, provide meals to the homeless.
 Once confirmed, the approval continues unless there is reason to question the status.
-If this occurs, another on-site visit is made and the results reported to OFS.
+If this occurs, another on-site visit is made and the results reported to DFA.

 - Serve meals that include food purchased by the meal provider.
-Homeless meal providers serving meals which consist entirely of donated foods will not be eligible for authorization.
+Homeless meal providers serving meals which consist entirely of donated foods are not be eligible for authorization.

-Homeless meal providers are prohibited from giving cash change or credit slips for Food Stamp benefits used to purchase prepared meals.
+When Food Stamp coupons are used, the homeless meal providers are prohibited from giving cash change or credit slips for Food Stamp benefits used to purchase prepared meals.
 They may use uncancelled and unmarked \$1 coupons, which were previously accepted for meals served to Food Stamp recipients, when change is required for \$5 and \$10 coupons.